HL7/davinci-crd/input/pagecontent/hooks.md

 <div markdown="1" class="new-content">

 ###### Annotate
-This response type presents a `Card` with a piece of information that should be retained with the order/appointment/etc.  For example "No prior authorization for drug X required by ABC insurance", "Prior authorization number for X-ray from ABC insurance is 13245", or "This referral is not covered under the patient's DEF plan".
+This response type presents a `Card` with a piece of information that should be retained with the order/appointment/etc.  For example, "No prior authorization for drug X required by ABC insurance", "Prior authorization number for X-ray from ABC insurance is 13245", or "This referral is not covered under the patient's DEF plan".
 With information like this, merely displaying the text on the screen in a card isn't sufficient - it needs to be recorded in the associated order for future use or evidence.
 These cards involve 'replacing' the submitted order, but leaving the order unchanged, with the exception that an additional 'note' is added to the resource instance.

 The note uses the [{{site.data.fhir.path}}datatypes.html#Annotation](Annotation) datatype and captures the comment, the date, and who made the assertion.
 In this case, the commenter would be the payer organization.
-The payers should include all of the discrete information in the 'annotation' and the 'detail' for the card should indicate that the statement is point-in-time.
+The payers should include all the discrete information in the 'annotation' and the 'detail' for the card should indicate that the statement is point-in-time.
 Note that the text should *also* be displayed in the card, with the button link simply saying "Add to record" or something like that.
 The requested action is always an 'update' and there is only ever one alternative.
 It is to be noted that this will be handled as a single 'update' action and EHRs that don't support the extension will ignore it and just store the annotation.

 When using this response type, the proposed order or appointment being updated **SHALL** comply with the following profiles: